PredixDev/PredixMobileJavaSDK/README.md

 - `method`:  The HTTP method your endpoint is expecting: `RequestMethod.GET`, `RequestMethod.POST`, `RequestMethod.PUT`, `RequestMethod.DELETE`.

-   Methods can be chained togeather so one method can handle multiple HTTP Methods.
-If a given request does not match the endpoint's supported methods the SDK will return the request with a 405 status code (Method Not Supported).
+You can chain together methods so that one method can handle multiple HTTP Methods.
+If a given request does not match the endpoint's supported methods, the SDK will return the request with a 405 status code (Method Not Supported).

 ### - `@RequestMapping` Method-level Annotation Value Options